 More About Me

 After growing up in a small town in northern Missouri, I now live in rural Michigan with my husband our and our beautiful-inside-and-out daughter.
 We're a short drive from the beach and Lake Michigan.
-At home, we grow things like pigs and tomatoes and chickens.
+At home, we've grown things like pigs and tomatoes and chickens.
 Reading and writing are my passion.
 I also enjoy cooking, supporting small town businesses, and all. things.
 Bible. study.
 In my down time I also enjoy watching movies, football, baseball and college basketball.